BardicDefense/purple-hack/README.md

   -   Climb Walls: 12
   -   Detect Noise: 3
   -   Read Languages: 0
-- **Tracking**: Rangers are able to track other creatures, with a base chance of 90% (modifiers in full rules).
+- **Tracking**: Rangers are able to track other creatures, with a starting base chance of 20% (modifiers in full rules).
 - **Turn Undead**: Clerics present their holy symbol in an attempt to "turn" the undead, causing the foul monsters to flee.
-Higher-level chaotic clerics may choose to control the undead instead of turning them.
-Roll 1d20, and if the number is equal to or greater than the number below, 2d6 creatures of the targeted type are turned and depart, not returning for 3d4 rounds: Skeleton (10), Zombie (13), Ghoul (16), Shadow (19), Wight (20).
+Roll 2d6, and if the number is equal to or greater than the number below, 2d6 creatures of the targeted type are turned and depart, not returning for 3d4 rounds: Skeleton (7), Zombie (9), Ghoul (11).

 ## If You're A Magic-User, Roll for Spells